Kiss Me Once Tour

 The Kiss Me Once Tour was the fourteenth concert tour by Australian singer Kylie Minogue.
 It was launched in support of her twelfth studio album, Kiss Me Once (2014) and visited Europe, Australia and Middle East.
 Rumours of plans to tour arose as early as July 2013, after Minogue signed to Roc Nation.
 The tour was officially announced in March 2014, with the first European dates revealed.
 Australian dates were announced in June of the same year.
 The staging, inspired by Bauhaus architecture and club settings, was considered less elaborate and more simple than her previous tours and featured a runway, a B-stage and a series of structural beams.
 Costumes for the tour were created by fashion designers Jean Paul Gaultier, Julien Macdonald, William Wilde, Marchesa and Dolce & Gabbana.
 Effects were provided by ER Productions.

 The Kiss Me Once Tour was divided into seven acts.
 The first called Surrealist Girlie Revue began with Minogue emerging from beneath the stage atop of a large pair of lips.
 Dancer Skorpion joined her on stage during Bauhaus Disco, which featured a laser show.
 Dollhouse featured a Barbie-themed medley of Minogue's hit songs from the 1980s and early 1990s; during which, the singer recreated the historic bathtub scene from the music video of "I Should Be So Lucky" (1987).
 Fashsex displayed an "industrial, metallic" feel and featured a cover of "Need You Tonight" (1987) by INXS.
 Kiss Me Once featured another laser show, as well as performances by Minogue alone on the runway.
 Showgirl2014 is a retelling of Minogue's Showgirl tour that ran between 2005 and 2007 and saw the singer taking requests from the audience and featured a confetti drop.
 The encore, Into the Blue, was a performance of the album's lead single.

-The tour received mixed to positive reviews from critics.
-Some praised Minogue's charisma and vocals, whilst others criticised the songs from Kiss Me Once and the stripped-down and the setlist of the show.
+The tour received generally positive reviews from critics.
+Critics praised Minogue's charisma and vocals, with some criticising the songs from Kiss Me Once and the stripped-down nature of the show.
 The Kiss Me Once Tour became the 96th highest-grossing tour of 2014, earning $17 million from 28 shows in Europe.
 Originally, the tour would have 38 shows; the four shows, scheduled to take place in Germany, were cancelled due to financial difficulties of their promoter, CT Creative Talent.
 Another show in Austria was also cancelled as a result of the tour's logistics schedule.
 Footage from the 12 November show in Glasgow was filmed for television broadcast and DVD release, titled Kiss Me Once Live at the SSE Hydro.